NinevehGL/NinevehGL/README.md

 ## License

-Nippur is available under the MIT license.
+This software is available under the MIT license.
 See the LICENSE file for more info.